tetherto/wdk-docs/test-tools/btc-testing.md

 2. Ensure Fulcrum is running and connected to your Bitcoin Core regtest node.
 3. Use a compatible wallet (e.g., Electrum) to connect to your Fulcrum server (usually at 127.0.0.1:50001).

-You should now have a working Bitcoin regtest network with Fulcrum as an SPV server.
+You should now have a working Bitcoin regtest network with Fulcrum as Electrum server.

 Remember to stop both Bitcoin Core and Fulcrum when you're done testing: